sdwebui-extensions/LanPaint/README.md

 **🎬 NEW: LanPaint now supports inpainting and outpainting based on Z-Image!**

-`v1.5.0` fixes a hidden bug that reduced performance and could blur images, especially with `z-image-base`.
+`v1.5.0` fixes an important hidden bug that reduced performance and could blur images (especially with `z-image-base`) and also boosts overall LanPaint performance across other models.

 | Original | Masked | Inpainted |
 |:--------:|:------:|:---------:|